eczy/nova/README.md

 # nova
-Home server configuration using Docker
+Home server configuration using Docker and Docker Compose